Walking in peace

 Do you mope, curse and stop your trip or do you enjoy the drops on your skin, put on your rubber boots and start jumping up and down in puddles?
 Like you used to enjoy when you were still a child?
 Can you just accept the world around you as it is and do you have an eye for what it has to teach you?

 Maybe a good dose of headwind can teach you something about perseverance?
 A warm ray of sunshine might make you feel grateful?
 Observe it, observe everything and then walk on slowly.
 Praise yourself for stepping out of the door today to experience it all.
 The beauty of the world around you.

 About Tamar Valkenier

 For years Tamar has been doing nothing but walking, cycling, horseback riding and skiing through nature.
 In her Dutch book “Fulltime Avonturier".
 Over alles achterlaten en de zoektocht naar ultieme vrijheid.” she describes the inner journey she made to be truly free.
-Be inspired by the stories on her website www.tamarvalkenier.com and/or order her book now at bol.com:
+Be inspired by the stories on her website www.tamarvalkenier.com, on instagram @tamarvalkenier and/or order her book now at bol.com:

 Never ever again miss anything from our yoga blog?